-The overview of the entire network is depicted in Figure 1.1.
+The overview of the entire network is presented in Figure 2.2.
 The identified communities are highlighted in corresponding colors.
 It can be noticed that the structure of the network resembles clouds of papers in the communities.
 Each cloud has distinguished features that allow identifying its research direction.
 We identified the three main directions and, therefore, split the network into three sectors.
 The central cloud of the network is formed around the selected pivot papers G0-1, G0-2, and G0-3.
-These works are not distant from each other, that is a good sign for our research.
+These works are not distant from each other.
 The consequent communities form a highly interrelated sector with a focus on cost and benefit allocation issues in power systems and Cooperative Game Theory applications.
-The bottom (blue-green) cloud of papers contains the mentioned work G1-128 by McArthur et al. [60] and as well as many other studies on multi-agent approach to power systems.
+The bottom (blue-green) cloud of papers contains the mentioned work G1-128 by McArthur et al. [64] and as well as many other studies on multi-agent approach to power systems.
 The papers of this sector have not many connections with the remaining network, which signifies that this research direction has not much in common with the Game Theory applications and cost allocation issues.
 Finally, the upper cloud of papers can be characterized as studies that involve transmission expansion algorithms.
-One of the most significant nodes of this sector, G1-149, represents the review of publications and TEP models by Latorre et al. [5].
+One of the most significant nodes of this sector, G1-149, represents the review of publications and TEP models by Latorre et al. [7].
 This paper connects to numerous works in the sector and contributes to forming the distinct TEP communities of the network.